-Trucker: What was he doin' out there anyway, carryin' that broom?
+- Never figured nobody'd be in the street.
+What was he doin' out there anyway, carryin' that broom?

-Another man: He was just a dumb ol' kid, never was good for much.
+- He was just a dumb ol' kid, never was good for much.

-Trucker: I'd still like to know what he was doin' luggin' that broom around this time of day.
+- I'd still like to know what he was doin' luggin' that broom around this time of day.